 The 10 Best Museums in Maryland!

 Maryland is steeped in history and culture.
 To celebrate that history and culture, we visit museums that preserve art and artifacts, telling us a story from before our time.
 Whether you are a nature over itching to learn about the Chesapeake Bay or you simply want to observe spectacular art, there are plenty of options for you in Maryland.
-It’s not easy to narrow this down to just 10, but here are our favorites that will surely delight your friends and family.
+It’s not easy to narrow this down to this list, but here are our favorites that will surely delight your friends and family.

 Port Discovery, Baltimore, MD